e271828e/Flight.jl/README.md

 Key features:

-*   **Hierarchical Modeling:** Enables building complex systems from simpler, reusable components, leveraging `ComponentArrays.jl` for clarity and convenience.
+*   **Hierarchical Modeling:** Create complex systems from simpler, reusable components, leveraging `ComponentArrays.jl` for clarity and convenience.

-*   **High Performance:** The core simulation loop is built on `DifferentialEquations.jl` and designed from the ground up to be allocation-free.
-This enables extremely fast headless execution and smooth performance on interactive runs.
+*   **High Performance:** The modeling and simulation framework is built on `DifferentialEquations.jl` and designed from the ground up to be allocation-free, enabling smooth and extremely fast simulation runs.

-*   **Solid Physics Foundation:** Features built-in modules for attitude representation, geodesy, kinematics and rigid body dynamics, providing efficient and ergonomic types and operations.

-*   **Pre-Built Aircraft Components:** Includes high-fidelity, customizable models for propellers, piston engines and landing gear.

 *   **Interactive GUI:** Integrates an extensible GUI based on `CImGui.jl` for live model inspection and manipulation.

-*   **External Visualization & I/O:** Offers out-of-the-box integration with [X-Plane 12](https://www.x-plane.com/desktop/try-it/) for high-fidelity 3D visualization, joystick
+*   **External Visualization & I/O:** Provides out-of-the-box integration with [X-Plane 12](https://www.x-plane.com/desktop/try-it/) for high-fidelity 3D visualization, joystick
     support via SDL2, and a generic interface layer for custom I/O functionality.

+*   **High-Fidelity Physics:** Rigorous, efficient and ergonomic libraries for attitude representation, geodesy, kinematics and rigid body dynamics, with a clear focus on flight physics applications.

+*   **Pre-Built Aircraft Components:** Advanced, customizable models for propellers, piston engines and landing gear.

-*   **Case Study:** A custom fly-by-wire Cessna 172 model is provided as an example demonstrating a complete design workflow, from vehicle systems modeling to the implementation and testing of a multimodal, gain-scheduled autopilot.
+*   **Application Examples:** Two applications are included as design workflow examples: a 2D self-balancing robot and a custom fly-by-wire Cessna 172 model featuring a multimodal, gain-scheduled autopilot.

 ## Documentation